Real Estate Prices and Overview

 Notable & Unique: People

-where approximately 1 in 4 children are living in poverty, the Borger
+In a nation where 1 out of every 4 children lives in poverty, the Borger

 Notable & Unique: Modes of Transportation